offspot/metrics/architecture_technical.md

 The `backend` assumes that:
 - a Caddy reverse proxy is used, and the folder where its logs are output is mounted in the `/reverse-proxy-logs` folder
-    - we assume that
-- filebeat is only started from inside a Docker container (e.g. not directly on a developer machine), and a **persistent volume** is mounted at `/filebeat-data`
+    - we assume that logs are written in JSON ; we support rotated log files ; we do not supported compressed rotated files
 - a `packages.yml` file is mounted in `/conf/packages.yml` or any other location passed via the `PACKAGE_CONF_FILE` environment variable ; this file contains the `offspot` packages configuration and its format is an `offspot` convention